 5.2 General conclusion

-We have studied the geometry of Latin squares in order to reach a classification of LS’s in structure types based on symmetry; rather similar to identifying building trends within a class of related crystal structures.
+We have studied the geometry of Latin squares in order to reach a classification of LS’s in structure types; rather similar to identifying building trends within a class of related crystal structures.
 Our approach included:

 ● subjecting same-order sets of Latin squares to a rigorous symmetry analysis, including colour symmetry, in order to establish the (number of) independent structure types: